Student Residence Life Employment

 - Administrative Assistant

-Mail Clerks, Desk Receptionists, Imaginarium Assistants, Administrative Assistants must possess a minimum of a 2.0 grade point average.
-Freshmen Mentors must possess a 2.25 and Community Assistants must possess a 2.5 grade point average.
-Student Staff Coordinators must possess a 2.75 grade point average.
+Mail Clerks, Desk Receptionists, Imaginarium Assistants and Administrative Assistants must possess a minimum of a 2.0 grade point average.
+First Year Mentors and Community Assistants must possess a 2.25 grade point average.
+Student Staff Coordinators must possess a 2.50 grade point average.
 The standing, full time status and grade point averages need to be on record with Kutztown University and remain in effect throughout employment.

-Qualified candidates can submit an application and two current references.
+Qualified candidates must submit an application.
 Individual application packets are available in 106 Old Main.
 All candidates will be notified of their status at the end of the process.
 Candidates not receiving offers can request that their application be kept on file for consideration as positions become available but no longer than the academic year of application.